Oladipupo-Erinle/US-SUPERSTORE/README.md

 2.	# Profit Margin Ratio
-One possible Key Performance Indicator (KPI) that can be derived from this dataset is the **Profit Margin**
+One important Key Performance Indicator (KPI) that can be derived from this dataset is the **Profit Margin**

 To calculate the Profit Margin, you can use the formula:
         Profit Margin = (Profit / sales) * 100

-This helps will help assess the efficiency of the business in generating profits from its sales.
+This KPI will help assess the efficiency of the business in generating profits from its sales.
 A higher profit margin indicates that the company is effectively managing costs and pricing strategies, resulting in a higher percentage of revenue being converted into profit.
 On the other hand, a lower profit margin may indicate areas for improvement in cost control or pricing adjustments.
 Monitoring the Profit Margin over time can help identify trends and guide strategic decisions to optimize profitability.

 ![ ](PM.png)